davappler/davibaweja/README.md

 Hi there, I am Davinder Singh a full stack web developer (as an intern at CodeYourFuture).
 I am familiar with coding since 2015 and have worked on different languages.

-I am currenlty familiar with all these languagues: c c++
+I am currenlty familiar with all these languagues: c, c++,
-Java
+Java,
-JavaScript
+JavaScript,
-MATLAB
+MATLAB,
-HTML
+HTML,
-CSS
+CSS,
-SQL
+SQL,
-REACT
+REACT,
-NODE
+NODE.

-and look forward to gain more skills in my day to day life, coding life has been an amazing journey which has helpe me to find myself in a place where I can put my knowledge into real world problems.
+I look forward to gain more skills in my day to day life, coding life has been an amazing journey which has helpe me to find myself in a place where I can put my knowledge into real world problems.

 <!--
 **davibaweja/davibaweja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.